shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash-structures.md

 ### Merkle Proofs

-Using the merkle tree structure, we can identify the existence of a specific piece of data in the tree without needing all of the data.
+Using the merkle tree structure, we can prove the existence of a specific piece of data in the tree without needing all of the data.

 Let's say for example I have a merkle tree which is identifiable by its unique merkle root hash.
 In that merkle tree, I want to prove to you there is node with the message "Hello, World!".